We’ve all been there.

 In this post I’m going to help you either revive a stale blog, or plan a new blog so you never reach that stagnant stage.
 I’ll give you some tips on generating ideas and writing content so you don’t run out of enthusiasm or time, and I’ll show you some features of edublogs and CampusPress that help you manage your blog, plan your content and make better use of your time.

 Ready to bring your blog back to life?
-Here goes!
+Continue reading, or jump ahead using these links:

 Coming up with ideas for a blog that’s been running for a while can feel like recording a difficult second album.
 All your great ideas, that have been building up since well before you launched the blog, have been used.
 Now you have a blank slate and nothing to fill it with.